d33pcode/spaghettidevops/content/post/pattern-matching-in-c.md

     return 0;
 }
 ```
 This is the function that supports all the operators.
-The second _if_ checks for the escape character, and, if found, skips the operator checking stage and proceeds with the literal match.
+The second *if* checks for the escape character, and, if found, skips the operator checking stage and proceeds with the literal match.
 The operator checking section is pretty simple, it defines a series of cases, and it calls the appropriate function for each one.
 Let's examine the cases one by one: <br/>
 - The first case checks for the `*` operator.
-If it finds the "\*" character in the next string position it calls the *match_star* function:
+If it finds the "\*" character in the next regex position it calls the *match_star* function:
 ```
 static int match_star(const char *regex, const char *word) {
     char match_char = *regex;